GenerX’s Business is Providing Reliable Power

 We are a Premier Dealer

-Premier is the highest level of distributorships Generac awards available to members of the Generac’s dealer network and open only to those that meet the most rigorous set criteria.
-The requirements are a large new generator inventory, a large inventory parts, minimum of eight factory trained technicians and a minimum customer satisfaction rate of 92%.
-GenerX exceeds all Generac’s criteria.
+Premier is the highest level of Generac awards available to members of the Generac’s dealer network and open only to those that meet rigorous standards.

 Since 1959, GENERAC has been designing and manufacturing backup power generators in America for residential, commercial and industrial applications.